Updated: Mar 31

 Only as untethered, free, unlimited as now.

-I discovered recently that Ralph Waldo Emerson, the American writer and thinker, ended his life with dementia.
+The poem title is from Ralph Waldo Emerson, the American writer and thinker.
+I discovered recently that he ended his life with dementia.
 This was before dementia was identified or medicalised.
 There are stories of him going on lecturing after most of his speech had gone, and somehow inhabiting the world of 'seemings' he'd written about earlier in his life.

 I haven't written like this before.
 There's so much that's new.